KngStr/DDNRuntime-examples/README.md

  **This is not an open source and free project.
 Only examples are stored here.**

+## Features

+* No need for COM support.
+* It is very simple to use, only need to declare the types and methods in .NET.
+* Dedicated translation tool, input a .NET assembly dll, output one or more Delphi import units.

 ## Requires

 * .NET Framework v4.0